One Day in Kuala Lumpur, Malaysia: Itinerary & Where to Go in 24 Hours

 Enjoy the sunset at SkyBar

 Visit SkyBar to enjoy some of the city’s most innovative cocktails and rub elbows with KL’s well-to-do.
-An evening relaxing at SkyBar places the best views of Kuala Lumpur front-and-centre.
+An evening relaxing at SkyBar places the finest views of Kuala Lumpur front and center.
 Through the floor-to-ceiling windows, you’ll marvel at a majestic view of the Petronas Towers.

 SkyBar @ Traders Hotel

 Both the SkyBar at the Traders Hotel and the Heli Lounge Bar are within a 20- to 30-minute walk from KLCC Station.
-It’s 5 stops and 10 minutes by train from KL Sentral.
+It’s five stops and 10 minutes by train from KL Sentral.

 Shop & dine in Bukit Bintang